 When it comes to She Professed Herself Pupil of the Wise Man, I felt like it lacked a lot of good qualities that isekais have.
 For instance, a common isekai trope sees the protagonist being introduced with overpowered qualities and this is certainly true of Mira.
 However, unlike other shows that introduce challenges to confound them this one does not.
 Other than the mystery of why players are stuck in the game, Mira faces virtually no challenges.
 She is a Mary Sue on every level with characters, Solomon being the exception, only existing to tell her how great she is.

-It is a shame because I liked Mira as a character and the new avatar created some pretty awkwardly funny moments and it well-written.
+It is a shame because I liked Mira as a character and the new avatar created some pretty awkwardly funny moments that were well-written.
 Not to mention, the show avoids falling into any politically correct traps and I applaud them for that.
 Granted, I have not read the source material, but I think the anime adaption should have made the battles a bit harder for Mira to endure because frankly, it just got boring after a while.

 It is unknown if the series will be renewed for a second season, but if it is, I may take a pass on it to explore other fantasy or gamer-themed anime that give the protagonist greater challenges.